diniezikryy/domain-agnostic-chatbot/docs/RAGAS_EVALUATION.md

 - `RETRIEVAL_CANDIDATE_POOL` — how many candidate chunks the retriever returns (e.g. 30 or 50)
 - `USE_WEB_RESEARCH` — `true` or `false`, controls whether external web research is allowed
 - `RERANK_KEEP_TOP_N` — when re-ranking is enabled, how many top chunks to keep for generation
+ - `RERANK_KEEP_TOP_N` — when re-ranking is enabled, how many top chunks to keep for generation
+ - rrf_reranking — new experiment that runs RRF fusion followed by re-ranking.
+Useful for table-heavy queries where an initial RRF fusion increases recall and re-ranking improves precision.
 - `GENERATION_TOP_K` — how many contexts the generator receives (defaults to the RAG budget)
 - `MAX_CONTEXTS_FOR_RAGAS` — number of contexts passed to RAGAS for evaluation (keeps the evaluator stable)
 - `ENABLE_TPM_THROTTLE` — set to `1` if you want the harness to insert fixed sleeps between questions; leave unset for the new default (retry-driven, no artificial delay).